Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Proposed Framework

-Consider the safety specification for our end-effector: the relative distance between the end-effector and a virtual wall must be non-negative.
-The safety function can be defined as \(h(x)=y-y_0\), where \(y\) and \(y_0\) are the positions of the end effector and the virtual wall, respectively. { \begin{rem} We use this distance measurement as an example for simplification.
-Users can easily apply other safety specifications, such as the ball-like ones, without any fundamental difference. \end{rem}}

-It can be verified that \(h(x)\) has a relative degree of two with respect to system \eqref{eq:nominal model} by continuously taking its derivatives.
-A series of functions can be defined as follows \cite{nguyen2016exponential}:
+The safety specification requires the end-effector to maintain a non-negative distance from a virtual wall.
+The safety function is defined as \( h(x) = y - y_0 \), where \( y \) and \( y_0 \) denote the positions of the end-effector and the virtual wall, respectively.
+It can be verified that \(h(x)\) has a relative degree of two \cite{nguyen2016exponential}:

-where {a positive constant \(\gamma_1=\gamma_2=\gamma\) is chosen},
+where a positive constant \(\gamma_1=\gamma_2=\gamma\) is chosen,

 Combining equations \eqref{eq:nominal model}, \eqref{eq:f}, and \eqref{eq:wallcbf} yields